dhall-lang/dhall-lang/standard/semantics.md

     λ(x : Bool) → x != False

-The following rule enables support for functions from types to terms (i.e.
+When `c = Kind` you get functions from types to terms (i.e.  "type-polymorphic" functions):
-"polymorphic" functions):

-    ───────────
+    ──────────────────
-    Kind ↝ Type
+    Kind ↝ Type : Type

-For example, these are polymorphic functions permitted by the above rule:
+For example, these are type-polymorphic functions permitted by the above rule:

     List/head

     λ(a : Type) → λ(x : a) → x

+When `c = Sort` you get functions from sorts to terms:

+    ──────────────────
+    Sort ↝ Type : Type

+For example, this is a (trivial) function from a sort to a term:

+    λ(k : Kind) → 1

+All the remaining function types are predicative:

+    ────────────  c₁ ≥ c₀, c₂ = max(c₀, c₁), Type < Kind < Sort
+    c₀ ↝ c₁ : c₂

-The following rule enables support for functions from types to types (i.e.
+When `c₀ = Kind` and `c₁ = Kind` you get functions from types to types (i.e.
 "type-level" functions):

-    ───────────
+    ──────────────────
-    Kind ↝ Kind
+    Kind ↝ Kind : Kind

 For example, these are type-level functions permitted by the above rule: